LearnOnDemandSystems/docs/guides/sl/sharedlabs.md

 # Shared Labs

-Shared Labs is a tool used in LODS to create environments which share their networks with each other to allow machines to communicate between a Shared Lab Environment and a Participant (or Participants).
+Shared Labs is a tool used in Skillable to create environments which share their networks with each other to allow machines to communicate between a Shared Lab Environment and a Participant (or Participants).
 This can be done with any current or new Lab Profile with the correct